Verizon eyes Microsoft push, Windows phones for holidays

 The executive suggested that Verizon could play a similar role with Microsoft as it did with Google's Android.

-Verizon Wireless marketing played a big part in boosting the popularity of Android phones from manufacturers including Motorola Mobility, Samsung Electronics and HTC Corp.
+Verizon Wireless marketing played a big part in boosting the popularity of Android phones from manufacturers including Motorola Mobility (MMI.N), Samsung Electronics (005930.KS) and HTC Corp (2498.TW).
 Verizon's Droid brand even managed to give a struggling Motorola a new lease of life.

 While Samsung and HTC both already sell phones based on Microsoft software, Motorola Mobility's future plans are uncertain as it is in the process of being bought by Google.